Skip to main content

 Click 'Sync to VS Code'

 Hit the Sync to VS Code button.
-Iris generates a short-lived one-time token and opens VS Code via a deep link.
+Iris Code generates a short-lived one-time token and opens VS Code via a deep link.

 4